 How can we persuade more of these fascinating and lovely creatures to stay and allow us to watch them?

 The most important thing is to keep dogs on leash.
 The area where the owls perch when they are here is outside the dog park (“Off Leash Area”).
 No dog is lawfully off leash in the neighborhood of an owl.
 Most dog owners respect the law and are keen to protect and preserve wildlife.
 Don’t be part of the minority who don’t care.

 Good park management is also important.
 Stewardship of Burrowing Owl habitat means preserving tall shoreline vegetation as a shelter for the birds, mowing weeds and grasses, maintaining the fence around the intended Burrowing Owl preserve, setting up additional protective fencing where called for, and reminding park visitors that the owls are here and deserve our protection and respect.

 As a Chavez Park Conservancy member, you will keep your dog on leash everywhere in the park except in the 17-acre dog park (“Off Leash Area”).
 You may remind negligent dog owners of the law and urge them to show concern for wildlife.
-You may keep an eye out for Burrowing Owls during their migrating season (October through March) and report your sightings.
+You may keep an eye out for Burrowing Owls during their migrating season (October through March) and report your sightings (call or text 510-717-2414).
 You may educate yourself about the owls and take an active role in helping other park visitors see and appreciate these threatened birds.
 You will be a friend of the owls — the kind of park user who makes the owls feel safe to settle.

 If you care about Burrowing Owls, become a Conservancy Member.